-Concerning roof coatings and flat roofs in Miami, it is shocking to stand on a house and see so many roofs turned black with algae stains.
+Concerning roof coatings and flat roofs in Miami, it is shocking see so many roofs turned black with algae stains.
 People are more aware of their home’s energy efficiency but not realizing the potential savings.

 Residential flat roofs require maintenance, primarily roof coatings, and the sooner the better.
 In Miami, almost every home either has a shingle roof, tile roof or metal roof.
 The majority of those have a flat roof attached.
 Usually they are out back over a patio, addition or Florida Room and sometimes over a front porch or carport.
 There are even some that are covered entirely by low slope roofing.

 Blame Roof Salesmen

 Many homeowners perceive flat roofs as maintenance free systems.
 This idea has been perpetuated by roof salesmen and manufacturers who like to point out the “maintenance free” white granular surface of the products which cover the vast majority of residential flat roofs today.
 Nothing in South Florida is maintenance-free.

 Gloeocapsa Magma is a cyanobacteria which grows on everything down here, eventually.
 Also known as black algae, it is the black film we see on sidewalks and pavers as well as our roofs.
 Flat roofs also develop this film and though there is debate over whether it directly damages the material, there is one indisputable fact – it is black!
 When a roof turns black it absorbs the sun’s rays rather than reflect and, as a consequence, the roof membrane’s aging accelerates.
 Specifically, the aging process is thermal shock, the deterioration of a material caused by daily expansion and contraction due to temperature changes.

 Elastomeric Roof Coatings Are Proven